infernojs/inferno/packages/inferno-router/README.md

 ```

 ## Async Data Fetching
-To mimc standard browser behavior you want to fetch data before performing a transition.
+To mimic standard browser behavior you want to fetch data before performing a transition.
 To
 achieve this you can use the `asyncBefore` hooks:

 ```js